-The CDI specification also requires that a ProcessInjectionTarget event is fired for every Java EE component class.
-Furthermore, if an observer calls ProcessInjectionTarget.setInjectionTarget() the container must use the specified injection target to perform injection.
+The CDI specification requires that a ProcessInjectionTarget also event fired for every Java EE component class.
+Furthermore, if an observer ProcessInjectionTarget.setInjectionTarget() the container must use the specified injection target to perform injection.

 To help the integrator, Weld provides WeldManager.fireProcessInjectionTarget() which returns the InjectionTarget to use.